Bristol Aggie’s Clubs and Organizations

 National Honor Society - The National Honor Society is a nationally recognized organization

 that honors and supports scholarship, leadership, character, and service.
 Membership is by

-invitation only for students that meet this criteria
+invitation only for students that meet this criterion

 Ocean Bowl – Competition in which students compete in a buzzer style quiz bowl.

-Peer Mentor Program - Freshmen students are mentored by an upperclassmen for support,
+Peer Mentor Program - Freshmen students are mentored by an upperclassman for support,

 encouragement, and goal setting as they begin their high school career

 School Newspaper – An interactive and informal place where writers, thinkers,